 You should generally expect the odds for this market to be quite low unless a fixture is likely to be incredibly one-sided.

 This football betting market is exactly the same as the one above apart from you’re also selecting a certain team to win the fixture.
 You’ll get better odds than the market above as the outcome is slightly less likely.

-Another self-explanatory betting market, in this scenario you’re simply selecting what you think will be the correct score in a football match.
+Another self-explanatory market, in this scenario you’re simply selecting what you think the final score of a football match will be.
 Guessing the correct score can be quite difficult so you can expect large returns if your bet wins.

 Draw no bet

 A draw no bet is a football betting market that is voided if the fixture ends in a draw.
 In other words, your wager is returned if the game finishes level.

 However, if your selected team wins or loses, the bet still stands.
 These markets are great for bettors who think a team may win but there’s also a chance of a draw.

 A double chance bet allows you to bet on a team winning or drawing a fixture.
 It essentially has two parts to the bet meaning you have two chances at winning.
 However, you should expect much lower odds than in the Win/Draw/Win market.